Virtua Insanity, or How I Feel About 3D Fighters As A Newcomer

 Playing these games on the correct controllers honestly factors into the enjoyment for me; so Tekken honestly feels fine on a modern 4 button controller, but Virtua Fighter started making sense only when I bought a USB Sega Saturn controller from Retro-Bit.
 It simply feels CORRECT playing it like this.

 Things that set DoA 5 apart are the fact that the controls are PUNCH, KICK, GUARD, and THROW, as well as blocking being able to be done in a similar wat to 2D fighters, as well as the gargantuan stages.
-Virtua Fighter's had a 3 player system like a King of Fighters game in VF3tb, and Tekken Tag Tournament goes without saying, but Doa 5's tag mode is something I wish that VF could take for itself as an option.
+Virtua Fighter's had a 3 player system like a King of Fighters game in VF3tb, and Tekken Tag Tournament's 2 vs 2 format goes without saying, but DoA 5's tag mode is something I wish that VF could take for itself as an option.
 I feel like DoA's combat is more over the top and faster than VF, but being able to have a Jacky combo, and tag out to Sarah mid combo to extend that further is the sickest thing ever.

 The dynamic command tree on the left really makes understanding combo theory easier for me, even if I can't pull off all the moves.

-While Virtua Fighter and Tekken have great looking stages (regardless of if they have rings or not), they don't typically have two tier stages from what I've played, barring a state from Tekken 6.
-The DoA games have almost always had stages that are huge in scope, and you can push your opponent off and watch them fall dozens of stories down.
-I love DoA 5 for being over the top, and having even snappier combat to VF that doesn't reinvent the wheel either, and if you haven't seen Jacky Bryant tackle his opponent running down a crumbling building as they both fall many stories down to the pavement, causing a gas truck to explode... you simply have not lived.
+While Virtua Fighter and Tekken have great looking stages they don't typically have two tier stages from what I've played and can remember.
+The DoA games after 2 have almost always had stages that are huge in scope, and you can push your opponent off and watch them fall dozens of stories down.
+I love DoA 5 for being over the top, and if you haven't seen Jacky Bryant tackle his opponent running down a crumbling building as they both fall many stories down to the pavement, causing a gas truck to explode... you simply have not lived.

 YEAAAAAAAAAAHHHHHH!!!!